Description of Program

 Program Mission Statement

-The Mission of t he WUSTL Optometric Residency Program i s t o recruit and t rain qualified
+The Mission of the WUSTL Optometric Residency is to recruit and train qualified

 Selection Procedure and Admission Criteria